ankushkaudi12/Eclassroom-QuizChat/README.md

 ## Overview
-This backend service handles user and course management.
-Built with Spring Boot and Kotlin, it supports operations for creating users (students/faculty), managing roles, and assigning users to courses.
+This microservice supports classroom-specific features like announcements, comments, notes, and quizzes.
+It provides RESTful endpoints for these functionalities and interfaces with the main platform.

 ## Features

-- User creation and role assignment
+- CRUD for announcements, notes, and comments
-- Course creation and enrollment
+- Quiz creation and responses
-- REST API endpoints for all operations
+- Authentication middleware
-- Database integration with JPA
+- Integration-ready with main services